 Women’s bodies and hormones change when they get pregnant and some of those signs could give you an early indication of pregnancy.
-Women can usually easily detect signs like a missed period, frequency of passing urine, morning sickness, fatigue, breast changes, and skin changes.
+Women can usually easily detect signs like a missed period, the frequency of passing urine, morning sickness, fatigue, breast changes, and skin changes.
 These are pretty good indicators of pregnancy.

 A missed period is one of the most obvious early signs of pregnancy.
 It is definitely a positive indicator for women who otherwise have a perfect menstrual cycle and who are of childbearing age.

 The very first sign that you might be pregnant is that your breasts will feel extremely tender and sore to touch.
-The sensation and feeling of your breasts will be somewhat similar to time when you are about to have your period.
+The sensation and feeling of your breasts will be somewhat similar to the time when you are about to have your period.
 According to doctors, hormones that are released during pregnancy can cause a “heavy” sensation in one’s breasts.
-However, do not worry as this initial sign of pregnancy will wear away once your body adjusts to the changes.
+However, do not worry about this initial sign of pregnancy will wear away once your body adjusts to the changes.

 Another early and often sure shot sign of pregnancy in the darkening of the areolas of your breasts.
 The areolas darken because of the increase in the level of oestrogen and progesterone in the body that leads to pigmentation.
 This change also happens because of the increased blood circulation during pregnancy.